Brady throws for 5 TDs, Bucs rally to beat Chargers 38-31 - WHIZ News

-Five players — Mike Evans, Scotty Miller, O.J.
-Howard, Cameron Brate and rookie Ke’Shawn Vaughn — caught scoring passes from Brady, who threw four of them after falling behind 24-7 in the second quarter.
+Five players — Miller, Mike Evans, O.J.
+Howard, Cameron Brate and rookie Ke’Shawn Vaughn — caught scoring passes from Brady, who threw four of them after the Bucs fell behind 24-7 in the second quarter.

+“We knew we had played poorly.
+It was just a show of character.
+I can honestly say that if this had been last year, we would have gotten beat by 20,” Arians said.
+“This team has a ton of character and playmakers and we started making plays.
+You can see that when we don’t beat ourselves, we’re going to be a tough team to beat.”

 Rookie Justin Herbert completed 20 of 25 passes for 290 yards and three touchdowns for the Chargers (1-3), who’ve lost three straight with the sixth overall pick in this year’s draft playing earlier than expected because of injuries to Tyrod Taylor.